Photo-induced directional transport in extended SSH chains: Model and theoretical formulation

 Let $\mathbf{d}_{nm} = d_x \hat{\bf x} + d_y \hat{\bf y}$ represent the position vector between sites $n$ and $m$, and with the vector potential $\mathbf{A}(\tau)$ for an arbitrarily polarized light, the time-averaged hopping amplitude from Eq.~\ref{effhop} simplifies to

 where the parameters $\Gamma$ and $\Theta$ are given by

 Here $J_{(p-q)}$ denotes the Bessel function of the first kind of order $(p-q)$.
 As evident from Eq.~\ref{effhop1}, the effective nearest-neighbor hopping amplitude becomes direction-dependent.
 This directional sensitivity in the hopping terms allows the external field to induce spatial anisotropy in the chain.
+The Floquet formalism to get Eq.~\ref{effhop1} is given in Appendix~\ref{appa}.